luismasuelli/stick-em-all/params_frontend/README.md

 REACT_APP_PARAMS_CONTRACT=0xTheAddressYouCopied
 ```

-And finally, run this command in shell:
+And then, run this command in shell:

 ```shell
 npm run start
 ```

+Then, visit the local site (e.g. localhost:3000) ensuring the current network in your wallet is the local one.

 ### Launching against Polygon Amoy